 Creating a diverse pool of candidates from the get-go means that your selection process can focus on cognitive and skills-based factors.
 Where are you posting job openings?
 Are you actively seeking diverse candidates, or hoping they magically show up?
 Do not start selecting until your talent pool is diverse enough.
-If it’s not, ask; why are candidates self-selecting out?
+If it’s not, consider why candidates are self-selecting out.

-2. Recruit demographically diverse candidate who also have strong business backgrounds
+2. Recruit demographically diverse candidates who also have strong business backgrounds

-Remember, we are avoiding tokenism.
+Remember, we are avoiding tokenism and performantive hiring practices.
 At the end of the day, you are hiring talent for the skills and insights they bring, not their status in a minority group.

 3. Look at the company’s current and future needs and use assessment tools to determine your talent gap

 Once you know what skills and cognitive factors are lacking, fill these gaps with demographically diverse candidates.
 These gaps should be evaluated and re-evaluated frequently.

 4. Go beyond your current network and historical recruitment practices

 It is tempting to curate like-minded teams from existing team member networks.
 Instead, access new talent pools that are not tied to current team members.

 Focusing on how each candidate’s background and life experiences add to the current team is key to evaluating the “fit” of their cognitive factors.
 Involving multiple decision-makers and conducting interviews in a variety of settings may enhance your understanding of who the candidate is and what they bring to the table.

 6. Foster a culture that allows diversity to thrive